 A Swiss guy starts a PhD in Barcelona.
 Having himself participated in English University Debating during his MA in the Netherlands before, he realizes that there is no such an opportunity here in Barcelona.
 Without further ado, he teams up with other people interested and they found together the first English-speaking debating society in Spain.
 That was in 2014.
-Since then, Barcelona Debating Society (BDS) has been joined with students both from Barcelona and abroad who have participated in several prestigious tournaments around Europe: Oxford Women’s Open, Vienna EUDC, Vienna IV, Maastricht Open, Oxford IV, and Warsaw EUDC.
-Now, three years after its foundation, BDS’s initiators plan to go big, both within the university circle as well as beyond through professionalizing their activities.
+Since then, Barcelona Debating Society (BDS) has been joined with students both from Barcelona and abroad who have participated in several prestigious tournaments around Europe: Oxford Women’s Open, Vienna EUDC, Vienna IV, Maastricht Open, Oxford IV, Warsaw EUDC, Munich Open and Leiden Novice’s.

 Two of the remaining founding members are the visible faces of its current efforts:

 Darian Heim.
 He’s the Swiss guy.
 In the meanwhile, he has finished his PhD in Law at Universitat Pompeu Fabra (UPF).
 As a Philosophy & Economics MA student at Erasmus University Rotterdam he became the Commissioner of Internal Training at the local debating society.
 Next to Barcelona Debating Society, he has also been involved in the creation of the Swiss Debating Society.

 Jordi París Domingo.
 He’s the local guy without whom there would be no B as Barcelona in BDS: After his BA in Humanities at UPF, he finished an MA in Theory of Literature and Comparative Literature at University of Barcelona.
 Before he fell in love with British parliamentary style debate, he was involved in Model United Nations’ meetings.
 In Barcelona, he has judged several tournaments in Spanish and Catalan for university and high school students.